kineticsystem/vscode_ros2/README.md

 ### Discover and execute tests

-Test discovery in VSCode does not work perfectly and sometimes it does not find your tests automatically.
+Test discovery in VSCode does not work perfectly, and sometimes it does not find your tests automatically.

 You can add them manually by appending the following lines to your `settings.json`: